cypress-io/cypress-design/components/icon/vue/ReadMe.md

 </template>
 ```

-The simplest:
+Import the default `Icon` component and pass the name of the icon.
+It can be useful but you should avoid it in production unless you know what you are doing.

+It has advantages:

 - Allows for quick browsing of the available icons right in the template
 - Allows passing ids around and delegating color and size until the implementation.

+But drawbacks too:

 - it prevents tree shaking.
-- It use TypeScript to validate sizes and colors but with a twist:
+- It uses TypeScript to check sizes and colors but with a twist:
   - If the size of the icon is not available for the icon selected and is available for another, the error will appear on the icon component instead of on the size prop.

 ```vue live